 We have operated as a public entity since we completed our initial public offering in May 2014, which we refer to as our IPO.
 We also completed a follow-on public offering of our common stock in April 2015 and a public offering of our common stock and warrants in June 2016.
-We received an aggregate of \$113.4 million in net proceeds from the issuance of our common stock in these three offerings.
-Our principal source of liquidity is cash and cash equivalents and short-term investments, which totaled \$54.9 million as of March 31, 2017.
+As of September 30, 2017, we had received an aggregate of \$113.4 million in net proceeds from the issuance of our common stock in these three offerings.
+Our principal source of liquidity is cash and cash equivalents and short-term investments, which totaled \$47.7 million as of September 30, 2017.

-We have incurred net losses since our inception, including the year ended December 31, 2016, and the three months ended March 31, 2017.
-As of March 31, 2017, our accumulated deficit was \$185.1 million.
+We have incurred net losses since our inception, including the year ended December 31, 2016, and the nine months ended September 30, 2017.
+As of September 30, 2017, our accumulated deficit was \$197.7 million.
 We anticipate that we will continue to incur losses for at least the next several years.
 We expect that our research and development expenses will continue to increase as we continue to execute our research and drug development strategy.
 We also expect that we will continue to incur selling, general and administrative expenses to support our public reporting company operations.
 As a result, we will need additional capital to fund our operations, which we may obtain through one or more of equity offerings, debt financings, or other non-dilutive third-party funding (e.g., grants), strategic alliances and licensing or collaboration arrangements.
-We may offer shares of our common stock pursuant to our Form S-3 shelf registration statement filed with the SEC on October 30, 2015, and declared effective on November 16, 2015, including the related at-the-market facility entered into on April 11, 2016, with Cantor Fitzgerald & Co., or Cantor.
+We may offer shares of our common stock pursuant to our Form S-3 shelf registration statement filed with the SEC on October 30, 2015 and declared effective on November 16, 2015, including the related at-the-market facility entered into on April 11, 2016 with Cantor Fitzgerald & Co., or Cantor.